hadihassan5/hadihassan5/README.md

-# Hadi's Front-End Development Portfolio
+# Hadi's Front-End Development - GitHub Profile

 Welcome to my GitHub profile!
 I'm a passionate **Front-End Developer** with expertise in creating responsive, modern, and visually appealing websites and applications.
 I specialize in **HTML**, **CSS**, **JavaScript**, and **UI/UX Design** using **Figma**.